testbench-cs-imbus/automation/docs/importers/import_kwd_rf.md

 The parameter `source_file` is either the name of an installed RF library, or the filename (possibly including the path) of an RF resource file.
 For a library, the name - e.g. "Browser" or "BuiltIn" - is sufficient.

-The script will list all available products in your workspace and promt to select one.
+The script will list all available products in your workspace and prompt to select one.
 Enter the ID of the product of your choice (leading number)

 Import starts.